 Mafalda questions the future plans of her friend.

-Mafalda considers the difference between the northern and southern hemispheres…
+Mafalda considers the difference between the two hemispheres.

 Find Mafalda in Buenos Aires